awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 **Amazon S3 –** You use Amazon S3 to create buckets, upload a sample website page, configure permissions so that everyone can see the content, and then configure the buckets for website hosting\.

-## Step 1: Register a custom Domain with Route 53<a name="website-hosting-custom-domain-walkthrough-domain-registry"></a>
+## Step 1: Register a custom domain with Route 53<a name="website-hosting-custom-domain-walkthrough-domain-registry"></a>

 If you don't already have a registered domain name, such as `example.com`, register one with Route 53\.
 For more information, see [Registering a New Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) in the *Amazon Route 53 Developer Guide*\.
 After you register your domain name, you can create and configure your Amazon S3 buckets for website hosting\.

 ## Step 2: Create two buckets<a name="root-domain-walkthrough-create-buckets"></a>

-To support requests from both the root domain and subdomain, you create two buckets:
+To support requests from both the root domain and subdomain, you create two buckets\.
 + **Domain bucket** ‐ `example.com`
 + **Subdomain bucket** ‐ `www.example.com`

+These bucket names must exactly match your domain name\.
+In this example, the domain name is `example.com`\.
 You host your content out of the root domain bucket \(`example.com`\)\.
 You create a redirect request for the subdomain bucket \(`www.example.com`\)\.
 If someone enters `www.example.com` in their browser, they are redirected to `example.com` and see the content that is hosted in the Amazon S3 bucket with that name\.

 **To create your buckets for website hosting**